How to write great meeting invitation emails (samples & top tips)

 A typical two-stage sequence could be as follows:

-- Some attendees who are willing but unable to attend can use this opportunity to propose alternative timings and locations and the subsequent back and forth to arrive at a consensus.
+Some attendees who are willing but unable to attend can use this opportunity to propose alternative timings and locations and the later back and forth to arrive at a consensus.

-- The organizer emails a calendar invitation to hold the agreed time slot in the attendee’s diary.
-The notification contains all the pertinent meeting coordinates.
+The organizer emails a calendar invitation to hold the agreed time slot in the attendee’s diary.
+The notification holds all the pertinent meeting coordinates.

 In this most commonly-used sequence, the general idea is that people use email to agree that a meeting will happen before confirming this with the issuing and accepting calendar entries.